-The curvature of the non‑linear connection measures the non‑holonomicity of the horizontal distribution:
+The curvature of the non-linear connection measures the non‑holonomicity of the horizontal distribution:

 The non-linear curvature is thus a map $R^N: E \to TM\otimes \Lambda^2 T^*M$, where $N$ here stands for {\em non-linear}.
-We shall also write it $R^N_v$ to stress the it depends on the support vector $v$.
+We shall also write it $R^N_v$ to stress its dependence on the support vector $v$.
 We shall have to deal with similar related objects soon.
 Note that when considering the components we drop $N$ as we can recognize which type of curvature we are considering from the number of indices.